CamperoJose/RestaurantManagementSystem/README.md

 # RestaurantManagementSystem
-RestaurantManagementSystem for a restaurant called DUmbo
+RestaurantManagementSystem for a restaurant called Dumbo made in Angular and mysql Database